dhernandez0/sgm/README.md

 - Maximum disparity has to be 128
 - Image width and height must be a divisible by 4

+## Troubleshooting

+- Very fast execution and black disparity result:
+This is usually an error related to the compute architecture used.
+Look at the CMakeLists.txt and change the architecture to the one you are using, please.
+If you run the application with nvprof you will see that it does not run any CUDA kernel.

 ## What to cite

 If you use this code for your research, please kindly cite: